 This Lululemon running shoe review focuses on their first footwear release, the women’s Blissfeel, and covers the key features, pros and cons, what I think after running in them over the past few weeks, and how they stack up to the more traditional running shoe brands.
+For a review of the latest version, the Blissfeel 2, read my Blissfeel 2 review!

 As regular visitors to Trail & Kale will be aware, we review a lot of running shoes, which we run in for everything from 5ks to half marathons, marathons, and the occasional ultra marathon.